anton-yarchuk/todo-app-prisma-typegraphql/README.md

 This way a user may be integrated to multiple services (e.g Todoist and Google Calendar) or have multiple integrations with the same service (e.g. work and personal Google Calendars)

-Also, for each `Todo` item in our DB, we are creating multiple `ExternalTodoMappings` for mapping between native todos and external ones:
+Also, for each `Todo` item in our DB, we are creating multiple `ExternalTodoRefs` for mapping between native todos and external ones:

 ```json5
 [